Section 3: Jeepers & VA Creepers

 My multi-year trek up the disjointed Tunxis from Southington to Burlington has been an interesting one.
 The Tunxis has a distinct personality – even though it traverses some of the most varied geography as any other trail in the state.
 I loved the network down in Burlington; rich with history and the trails themselves were fun to complete.

-The southern sections were slightly weird to me only because they traversed the ridge above Lake Compounce and begin and end in rather random places.
+The southern sections were slightly weird to me only because they traversed the ridge above Lake Compounce and begin and end at rather random places.

 I’d hiked the Nepaug regional Tunxis trails a while back and wasn’t overly impressed.
-But still, I was very much looking forward to getting back out on the Tunxis and getting further up the trail… Even if my Tunxis partner, Rob Y, was home with a newborn.
+But still, I was very much looking forward to getting back out on the Tunxis and getting further up the trail… Even if my previous Tunxis partner, Rob Y, was home with a newborn.
 No worries, he’d already done much of this section over the years and besides, we both knew it wouldn’t be the best part of the trail.
-We’ll hook back up to do the miles north of Route 44.
-(Update: Unfortunately, Rob wasn’t able to join me to finish the Tunxis.)
-The “Good miles,” or so we’ve heard.

 Of course, hiking solo requires some creative car management and double-backing, but I’m used to that by now so I won’t bother with my crazy explanations.
 Just be assured that I hiked every foot of this section, often twice.
 Which made it doubly weird and just that much more evil.